morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 (epoch) per place, which is geographical State.

 The main goal of this job is to count the number of transactions user made each day per state.
-In Scalding that would be one `map` and `groupBy` operations.
+In Scalding that would be `map` and `groupBy` operations.
 {% highlight scala %}
 pipe
   .map('TIMESTAMP -> 'DAY) { ts: Long => ts % (3600 * 24) }